 Cats are the notorious masters of the household.
-While living with dogs requires us to be master, or at least act that way once in a while, there is something about a cat that instantly transforms us into servants.
-We buy them furry mice and cuddle beds, and when they fall asleep, we don’t even like to disturb them.
+While living with dogs requires us to be masters or at least act that way occasionally, there is something about a cat that instantly transforms us into servants.
+We buy them furry mice and cuddle beds; we don’t even like to disturb them when they fall asleep.
 Therefore, the thought of introducing two cats into the household can be an intimidating prospect.

 While raising more than one dog requires a lot of forethought and planning and might be a no-no if both are in the puppy stage, having multiple cat breeds in a household can be a plus for everyone.
 There are a few factors that make adding a companion cat a good idea:

 - Cats are generally happiest with a playmate.

 - Cats are good at entertaining each other.

 - Cats’ running and chasing games can provide every feline’s daily aerobics.

 - Your housing a cat provides a service to the pet overpopulation problem.
 You are saving lives!